SueMap Home Page

 We designed the letters so they can be used with standard window envelopes.

-In order to remove excess security, compact & repair to improve performance, or repair [unlikely] broken data links, you’ll need to open the program in full Access.
+In order to remove excess security, compact & repair to improve performance, or repair [unlikely] broken data links, you’ll need to open the program in full Access mode.

-3. But you will also see dated back ups of your data (if you’ve been making them) and old versions of the application.
-I usually leave a couple of old applications in place (with a Removed date) as backup.
-And also the most current version with a date on it.
-So, this can be a rather long list.
+- You might be looking at a rather long list, because in addition to the 2 primary files you will also be seeing dated back ups of your data (if you’ve been making them) and old versions of the application.
+I usually leave a couple of old applications in place (with a Removed date) as backup, plus a copy of the most current version with a date on it.

-4. Look for 2 short simple names: NAMIAffiliateApp.MDB and AffiliateDATA.mdb.
+- In this list look for 2 short simple names: NAMIAffiliateApp.MDB and AffiliateDataNS.mdb.
 (Capitalization doesn’t matter.)

-7. The application and data files that have longer names, ie. names that include dates, etc., are not linked to anything
+- The Data files that have longer names, ie. names that include dates, etc, are not linked to anything.

 File Extensions